 CTP’s FOIA office is committed to protecting citizens’ right to know when it comes to FDA’s tobacco regulatory decisions and the rationales for these decisions.
 The office operates in the spirit of these additional words from LBJ in signing FOIA into law more than 50 years ago: “No one should be able to pull the curtains of secrecy around decisions which can be revealed without injury.”

 Resources related to FOIA are available online: FDA’s Freedom of Information webpage is a helpful starting point for reaching various materials, including FDA’s FOIA regulations.

-You may also reach out to CTP for help by mail or phone.
+You may also reach out to CTP for help by email.